 In the 1920s, Georges Chevalier stepped in as Artistic Director and propelled the brand into the modern era with impeccable taste, bold choices and a rather geometric approach to design, which coincided with the advent of Modernism and Art Deco.
 Chevalier worked for the firm until the 1970s, consistently merging his artistic flair with Baccarat’s traditional roots.
 His Sun Clock from 1948 is a solid crystal starburst that once adorned the Manhattan apartment of famed playwright Arthur Miller and Marilyn Monroe, and was reissued as an anniversary present.

 Harcourt glasses, the oldest in the Baccarat archive, are a staple of French power.
-To celebrate their 250 years, the Harcourt style took on a new, playful form by way of a chess set designed by the Japanese design studio Nendo.
+At 2014, to celebrate their 250 years, the Harcourt style took on a new, playful form by way of a chess set designed by the Japanese design studio Nendo.
 Fifty limited edition sets have been created with clear and midnight blue chess pieces that sit on an illuminating board.
 Each impeccably crafted set took over 200 hours to craft.
 “Baccarat has a very long history of tradition, but there is always fun in the product, and I want to express that,” said Oki Sato, founder of Nendo.

 Baccarat has established a reputable legacy in the art of crystal production.
-A passion for perfection, immaculate craftsmanship, and artistic integrity has provided 250 years of fabulous designs and a strong historical presence.
+A passion for perfection, immaculate craftsmanship, and artistic integrity has provided more than 250 years of fabulous designs and a strong historical presence.
 Generation after generation, elite craftsmen continue to create high-quality products that remain true to the Baccarat heritage.
 The firm has shaped the industry of crystal production with timeless works of art that leave lasting impressions. ■